The effect of inhomogeneous carbon prices on the cost-optimal design of a simplified European power system: Summary, Conclusions and Outlook

-In this paper, we have investigated how inhomogeneous carbon prices affect a European power system.
-We have shown that varying CO$_2$ prices can lead to significant carbon leakage.
-Assuming CO$_2$ prices to increase monotonously with increasing GDP per capita reflecting economic strength of a region, has led to waste amounts of coal generation in Eastern and South-Eastern Europe and consequently carbon leakage.
-Schyska et al. \cite{schyska2019implications} have recently shown that varying capital cost among European countries have profound impact on the distribution of renewables and should be considered in studies on the European power system.
-It is an reasonable assumption that the effect of inhomogeneous capital cost and inhomogeneous carbon prices oppose each other.
-This effect could be combined with varying CO$_2$ prices in future work.
+In this paper, it has been investigated how inhomogeneous carbon prices affect a European power system.
+It has been shown that varying CO$_2$ prices can lead to significant carbon leakage.
+Assuming CO$_2$ prices to increase monotonously with increasing GDP per capita reflecting economic strength of a region, has led to waste amounts of coal generation remaining in Eastern and South-Eastern Europe and consequently carbon leakage from the West to the East.
+The effect of the distribution parameter on overall system cost has been less clear, indicating the involvement of several opposing processes.

+It can be concluded that a significant difference in carbon prices across European countries can lead to significant carbon leakage and therefore endanger greenhouse gas emission reduction targets.